GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-the-architecture-and-design-of-a-pub-sub-messaging-system.markdown

 {% endcodeblock %}

 This is a quite simple and intuitive interface, let's elaborate on supported calls one by one:
 >1.
 The ***produce*** call append binary data into the queue, you need to provide the target topic and the binary data as input, the response will return the operation result and the appended index if the operation is successful.
+The is a confirmed produce call, suitable for use case when strong transactional confirmation is needed.
+2. The ***asyncProduce*** is similar in functionality to the ***produce*** call, the difference is that ***asyncProduce*** is an one way call, this call does not block to wait for the response, it just fires the request then forgets,  hence it will have better performance, our tests show ***asychProduce*** is 3 times faster than ***produce***, this interface is used in Luxun high-level producer implementation for better producing performance.
-2. The ***consume*** call supports to kinds of operation modes,
+3. The ***consume*** call supports to kinds of operation modes,
 	* ***consume by fanout id***: this is just the fanout queue semantics support, in such mode, you need to provide target topic, a fanout id and a max fetch size as input, the response will return a list of binary data if the operation is successful.
 	* ***consume by index***: this is a more flexible queue semantics support, in such mode, you need to provide target topic, a start index and a max fetch size as input, the response will return a list of binary data if the operation is successful.
 Note, if both fanout id and start index are provided, then fanout id will take precedence.
 The max fetch size parameter is required to support batch consuming - one consume operation can fetch data up to the max fetch size, then return the whole batch list of binary data, this can improve consuming throughput a lot.
 If you just need to consume one item at a time, set max fetch size to <= 0;
-3. The ***findClosestIndexByTime*** call is useful if you want ***consume by index*** semantics and want to find an index by a specific timestamp.
+4. The ***findClosestIndexByTime*** call is useful if you want ***consume by index*** semantics and want to find an index by a specific timestamp.
 You need to provide a target topic and a timestamp as input, the response will return closest index if the find operation is successful.
-4. The ***deleteTopic*** call is used for deleting any unused topics, you need to provide a target topic and a authentication password(set on server side) as input, the response will return operation result, this is a call for queue administration.
+5. The ***deleteTopic*** call is used for deleting any unused topics, you need to provide a target topic and a authentication password(set on server side) as input, the response will return operation result, this is a call for queue administration.
-5. The ***getSize*** call just returns the total number of items remaining in a topic, this is a call for queue status query, if fanout id is provided, then the size of specific fanout queue will be returned, if no fanout id is provided, then the size of underlying queue(big array) will be returned.
+6. The ***getSize*** call just returns the total number of items remaining in a topic, this is a call for queue status query, if fanout id is provided, then the size of specific fanout queue will be returned, if no fanout id is provided, then the size of underlying queue(big array) will be returned.

 Simplicity is the ultimate design objective of the Luxun queue IDL, in order to simplify clients implementation and to make the interface understandable by average developer, at the time, future extension is easy because of the flexibility and IDL driven development provided by Thrift.